NasserAlsaqer/Detect-Violated-Motorbikes-Delivery-RASYD/README.md

 - **No Helmet**
 - **Person**
 - **License Plate**

+then we generate the dataset to be 6772

 ### Dataset Split
 We split the dataset into **Train**, **Validation**, and **Test** sets: